How to Decorate a Summer Mantel with Beautiful Style

 With having our decorative mantel behind our sofa, I obviously am not decorating a hearth.
 However, the décor I use on my sofa has the same effect as if you are decorating a hearth.
 I like to use lots of comfy and cozy pillows on our sofa.
 They are a great way to bring in lots of texture, pattern, and color.
 Some of my favorites are made from vintage fabrics and grain sacks, but there are so many gorgeous options out there for summer pillows.
 You can add texture with these and these and some summer color with these.
 I also like to add a cozy throw and this gauzy one is my favorite for summer!

-If you have a hearth, a vintage basket with summer throw blankets and soft pillows is a great way to soften the hard lines of the fireplace.
+If you have a hearth, a vintage inspired basket with summer throw blankets and soft pillows is a great way to soften the hard lines of the fireplace.
 It also helps tell the story of a soft place to get cozy after a long day of summer fun!
 While you may add a basket of logs for the winter, consider replacing the logs with a lush, green plant for the summer months!

 Greenery is another great way to soften the straight and hard edges of a fireplace.
 A grouping of lanterns is another great fireplace addition and can be used year-round.
 I like to keep some battery-operated candles for the summer months to keep that cozy glow in the evenings.

-I hope this gives you some ideas and even better, sparks some creativity for you as you have fun decorating your home and especially your summer mantel!
+I hope this post gives you some ideas to decorate a summer mantel as your own focal point.
+Plus, it can spark some creativity for you as you have fun decorating your home and especially your summer mantel!
 Just by changing your mantel and fireplace décor…even if you leave everything else exactly the same…you can give an entirely new and fresh feel to your entire room!